lucianoZgabriel/lucianoZgabriel/README.md

 ---

 ### 🚀 About Me

-- 👨‍💻 Currently working on [Lumen Token](https://github.com/lucianoZgabriel/Lumen-Token-Eth) and exploring decentralized finance (DeFi).
+- 🔍 Deeply engaged in blockchain technology, with a focus on developing secure, scalable decentralized applications (DApps).
-- 🧑‍🏫 Sharing knowledge in Web3 and blockchain with my community.
+- 🌱 Constantly exploring new advancements in Web3, decentralized finance (DeFi), and smart contract development.
-- 💡 Interested in collaborating on open-source blockchain projects.
+- 💡 Open to opportunities that involve pioneering new applications and pushing the boundaries of decentralized systems.
 ---

 ### 🔧 Technologies & Tools I Use